ChimeHQ/MeterReporter/README.md

 ## Submission Request

 The request made to the endpoint will be an HTTP `PUT`.
+The request will also set some headers.

 - `Content-Type` will be `application/vnd.chimehq-mxdiagnostic`
-- `MeterReporter-Report-Id` as the supplied report id
+- `MeterReporter-Report-Id` will be a unique identifier
 - `MeterReporter-Platform`
-- `MeterReporter-Host-Id` if configuration.hostIdentifier is non-nil
+- `MeterReporter-Host-Id` if `configuration.hostIdentifier` is non-nil

 ## Suggestions or Feedback
 We'd love to hear from you!
 Get in touch via [twitter](https://twitter.com/ChimeHQ), an issue, or a pull request.